FuouM/gallery-organizer/README.md

 Organize massive amount of untagged randomly-named images (Experiment)

 ## The process
-1. Separate files by their file name (We are here)
+1. Separate files by their file name
     - Sometimes, we want to keep the file name because they contain meaning created by the poster that may not be in the content of the image
     - We would like to preserve those "manually-named" files and only tag "unamed" files, such as timestamp or hash
     - High entropy --> Low entropy

 2. Use AI to tag images
-    * DeepDanbooru
+    * DeepDanbooru (We are here)
-        - Anime vs Non-Anime images
+        - Anime vs Non-Anime images (Anime only currently)
         - Characters and Series they belong to
     * OCR
         - Text content